kumarsuman1059/car-service/README.md

 t_user
 t_car

-One TO One mapping t_user and t_car
-One TO One mapping t_user and t_carservice
+One TO Many mapping relationship between tables t_user and t_car One TO Many mapping relationship between tables t_user and t_carservice